hsutter/gcpp/README.md

 - `collect()` is local: It traces only `deferred_heap`-allocated objects, and only this `deferred_heap`.

 - `collect()` is explicit: It runs only when called, under program control.

-    - If you never call `collect()`, a `deferred_heap` behaves like a [region](https://en.wikipedia.org/wiki/Region-based_memory_management) that deallocates all memory efficiently at once.
-Unlike most regions which just let go of the memory, it will first  run any pending destructors and only then efficiently just let go of the memory.

 - `make<T>()` allocates and constructs a new `T` object and returns a `deferred_ptr<T>`.